 The Best Chicken Marinade Recipe

-Best Chicken Marinade Recipe – The Best Chicken Marinade recipe is easy, delicious, and comes together in minutes for the best grilled chicken and baked chicken you've ever tasted!
-It makes juicy, tender chicken every time.ย
+The Best Chicken Marinade recipe is easy and delicious and makes the best grilled chicken and baked chicken you've ever tasted.
+It's quick to make, uses simple ingredients, and makes juicy, tender chicken that tastes incredible!

 Prep Time: 10 minutes